sictweb/bti425-2020/notes/security-intro.md

 A browser saves or stores the cookie in a secure manner.
 This is done automatically as a browser feature, and the user or programmer does not need to do any extra work to save the cookie, and then use the cookie again in the future.

-In contrast, when using an HTTP client/requestor, the programmer *must* do extra work to save or store the token in the app (in memory and/or persisted) in a secured manner.
+In contrast, when using an HTTP client/requestor (e.g. an Angular app, or a React app), the programmer *must* do extra work to save or store the token in the app (in memory and/or persisted) in a secured manner.

 <br>

-**The other process workflow: Has been recently authenticated**
+**The other process workflow: "Has been recently authenticated"**

 If a user was recently authenticated, and has a cookie or token that has not yet expired, then the user can present the cookie or token as their credentials.